SAP/component-operator-runtime/content/docs/community/_index.md

 When reporting a bug, include:

-- A clear description of the problem and the expected behaviour.
+- A clear description of the problem and the expected behavior.
 - The version of component-operator-runtime you are building against (the `github.com/sap/component-operator-runtime` entry in your `go.mod`).
 - The Go and Kubernetes versions you are using.